JoeHancock1995/Solar-System/README.md

 ## Seperate versions

-To run this just open the index.html folder on a server.
+To run this just open the index.html folder on a local server.